nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   OpenThread libraries for selected |NCS| releases were patched with the OpenThread KeyID Mode 2 Security Vulnerability fix and re-certified by inheritance.
   The libraries are available through a DevZone request.

-.. rst-class:: v2-5-0 v2-4-2 v2-4-1 v2-4-0 v2-3-0 v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1

-KRKNWK-14756: Increased average latency during communication with nRF5340-based SED The measured average latency (RTT) of the Echo Request/Response transaction sometimes shows a slight increase over the baseline when the receiver is a Sleepy End Device based on the nRF5340 SoC platform.

-  **Affected platforms:** nRF5340

 .. rst-class:: v2-0-0

 KRKNWK-14231: Device stops receiving after switching from SSED to MED